 - High blood pressure

-- Cardiomyopathy, the stretching, and drooping of the heart muscle
+- Cardiomyopathy, the stretching, and thickening of the muscle making the heart not able to pump appropriately.

 Excessive alcohol consumption can do a number on your liver, causing problems such as: